This post may contain affiliate or referral links which means I may earn a sales commission. Please see my full affiliate disclosure here.

 - If you don’t have cake flour, you can make your own by replacing a small amount of all-purpose flour with cornstarch. (see recipe note below)

 - Fill the cupcake tin about ⅔ of the way full.
 A cupcake batter scoop can be helpful in not over-filling the tin or filling it too little.

 - Check the cupcakes a minute or two before the minimum baking time to get an idea of how much longer they need to cook.
 If the top is no longer wet and has a small mound, check them with a toothpick.

 - Overbaked cupcakes are dry cupcakes, and no one wants that.

 With these simple tips, you are on your way to making no-fail cupcakes that everyone will be asking you to bake again and again.

 Keep this recipe handy the next time you serve or bring them to a party because people will be asking for it!

 How to make red velvet Mickey Mouse cupcakes; step by step

-Scroll down to the recipe card for all of the ingredients and measurements as well as full instructions.
+Scroll down to the recipe card for all the ingredients and measurements and full instructions.